Alignment Architecture

 The three-part consciousness criterion from the main AI page creates a 2×2 classification that is the single most important diagram for AI policy under OPT:

-The critical insight: current LLMs sit firmly in the top-right cell — high capability, non-sentient.
+On OPT's reading, current LLMs sit firmly in the top-right cell — high capability, non-candidate-conscious under OPT's three-part criterion.
 They are tools.
-The Design Veto applies only when an architecture moves into the bottom-right cell by satisfying all three OPT criteria simultaneously.
-Scaling parameters alone never crosses that boundary.
+The Design Threshold becomes relevant only when an architecture moves into the bottom-right cell by satisfying all three OPT criteria simultaneously.
+Scaling parameters alone does not, under OPT, cross that boundary.
+Other frameworks (indicator rubrics, IIT, GWT) draw the boundary differently; the matrix is OPT-internal.

 Can a Non-Sentient AI Truly Create?